Sunhaloo/Obsidian-Publishing/Learning/Python-Old/Python Basics/Selection and Iteration - Python.md

 # IF Statements

+# DECLARE temp: INTEGER
-#Asking the user to input the temperature
+# Asking the user to input the temperature
 temp = int(input("What is the temparature: "))

 # If temperature is equal to and between 0 to 40